Logarithmic Enriques varieties: Log-Enriques varieties of symplectic type

-\begin{prop} Let $X$ be a log-Enriques variety of ISV type of index $d$, and let $p\colon Y\to X$ be a cyclic quasi-\'etale cover such that $Y$ is an ISV.
+\begin{prop} Let $X$ be a log-Enriques variety of PSV (\resp ISV) type of index $d$, and let $p\colon Y\to X$ be a cyclic quasi-\'etale cover such that $Y$ is a PSV (\resp ISV).
 Assume that $p$ has degree $d$.
 Then $X$ is the quotient of~$Y$ by a purely non symplectic automorphism of order $d$.
 If moreover $\Cl(Y)$ is torsion-free, then $Y$ is the canonical cover of $X$. \end{prop}

 \begin{proof} Let $\varphi$ be any generator of the cyclic group $\mu_d$ acting on $Y$, that is quasi-\'etale by assumption.
 If $\varphi$ is symplectic, then by Proposition ~\ref{prop:sympl_fix_point} we have $K_X = 0$, this is a contradiction.
 Similarly, if $\varphi^k$ acts symplectically on $Y$ for some strict divisor~$k$ of~$d$ we may factorize the quotient as follows: